Exploit-Master122/Rigtools-2.0/README.md

 6.Behold:RIGTOOLS!!!
 You can disable extensions that you want.
 (A reminder,These may stop working after a few weeks,you might have to do it again.)

-7. Finally,you can run code like "Hello World" or something like that through the extensions.
+7. Finally,you can run code like "Hello World" or something like that through the extensions,there is a panel to execute javascript,in the page,when you scroll down a lot.

 8.Go to
 ```md